 "This is not a challenge of intelligence, this is a challenge of performance," Goldrich says.
 "They need more structure and more skill support."

-With college or a first job on the horizon, here are seven life skills you may need to start teaching your child today.
+With college or a first job on the horizon, here are seven life skills to start teaching your child today.

-You may have gotten used to doing everything for your teen.
+You may be used to doing everything for your teen.
 Break that habit.

-Let your child start doing things for herself now, like doing the laundry, cooking dinner, or setting her own dentist and haircut appointments.
+Let your child do things for herself now, like the laundry, cooking dinner, or setting her own dentist and haircut appointments.
 She'll need those skills in a few years when she's out on her own.